serodriguez68/deep-learning-cheatsheet/notes/Volume 1 - Supervised Deep Learning/Part 3 - Recurrent Neural Networks (RNN)/1-intuition.md

 prediction.
 For example, in the if we were predicting the next word in the phrase _"the __clouds__ are in the `sky`"_, __"clouds"__ happens very close to the place where `sky` is being predicted.

-However, in a lot of applications (including text) context has a long distance effect.
+However, in many applications (including text) context has a long distance effect.
 In these circumstances, "Vanilla RNNs" struggle to "remember" what happened many time steps ago.

 Continuing with the text prediction example, if the phrase was _"I grew up in __France__, the birthplace of civil liberties.
-I speak fluent `French`"_. __"France__" is critical context to predict `French`, but it happened so long ago that a "Vanilla RNN" won't be able to "remember" it and use it in the prediction.
+I speak fluent `French`"_. __"France__" is critical context to predict `French`, but it happened so long ago that a "Vanilla RNN" won't be able to "remember" it to narrow down the prediction.
 This is why it is said that Vanilla RNNs have short term memory.

 - We've been talking about the short term memory problems of "Vanilla RNNs" from the inference point of view.
 However, they have the same problem at training time.
 During training, "Vanilla RNNs" are unable to connect related concepts if